 - You're selling or giving away your Mac, so you're clearing your Mac of anything associated with you, your data, or your Apple ID.

-- You want to resolve an issue that Disk Utility can't repair.
+- You're trying to resolve an issue that Disk Utility can't repair.

 If none of the circumstances above apply to you, skip to the next section to install without erasing.
 Erasing your disk permanently deletes all of the data stored on it.

 - Select Disk Utility from the utilities window of macOS Recovery, then click Continue.

-- Select your startup disk in the sidebar of Disk Utility.
+- Select your device or volume in the sidebar of Disk Utility.